Deir Yassin massacre: Plan Dalet and the role of the Haganah

-"The systematic nature of Plan Dalet is manifested in Deir Yassin, a pastoral and cordial village that had reached a non-aggression pact with the Hagana in Jerusalem, but was doomed to be wiped out because it was within the areas designated in Plan Dalet to be cleansed."
+"The systematic nature of Plan Dalet is manifested in Deir Yassin, a pastoral and cordial village that had reached a non-aggression pact with the Hagana in Jerusalem, but was doomed to be wiped out because it was within the areas designated in Plan Dalet to be cleanse".

-Walid Khalidi also emphasized "the connection between the Haganah’s “Plan Dalet” [...] and what happened in Deir Yassin, explicitly linking the expulsion of the inhabitants to the Haganah’s overall planning."
+Walid Khalidi also emphasized "the connection between the Haganah’s “Plan Dalet” [...] and what happened in Deir Yassin, explicitly linking the expulsion of the inhabitants to the Haganah’s overall planning".
 Khalidi states that the Haganah was involved in the attack on Deir Yassin through all stages, coordinating with and sending in the Irgun and Lehi forces, as well as participating in the fighting directly.
-(Note: Morris 2005 "The Haganah, argues Walid Khalidi, was deeply involved in Deir Yassin through all stages of the battle.
-It was the Jerusalem Haganah commander, David Shaltiel, who coordinated the attack with the IZL and LHI commanders and sent them on their way; the Haganah provided covering fire for the dissident troops as they advanced; Haganah units helped extricate the LHI-IZL wounded; and a small unit also participated in the fighting itself.
-The Haganah command, argues Khalidi, knew what was going on in the village “hour-by-hour,” blow by blow.
-Historically, he situates Deir Yassin, and the IZL-LHI intentions vis-à-vis the village, within the context of Ben-Gurion’s and the Haganah’s alleged intention and policy of expelling Palestine’s Arabs.")

-Prior to the attack on Deir Yassin the Haganah had conducted a number of wartime massacres such as the Al-Khisas raid on Dec 18 1947, the Balad Al-Shayk massacre on Dec 31 1947, and the Sa'sa' massacre on Feb 14 1948.
+Prior to the attack on Deir Yassin the Haganah had conducted a number of wartime massacres such as the Al-Khisas raid on 18 December 1947, the Balad Al-Shayk massacre on 31 December 1947, and the Sa'sa' massacre on 14 February 1948.

 Pappé considers that the Haganah sent in the Irgun and Lehi "to absolve themselves from any official accountability."
-(Note: Pappé 2006 "Because of the prior agreement they had signed with the village, the Hagana decided to send the Irgun and Stern Gang troops, so as to absolve themselves from any official accountability.")